COP4710 Database Systems (Fall 2021)

 - Recommended references:

 - Database Management Systems 3rd edition, by Raghu Ramakrishnan and Johannes Gehrke.
 ISBN: 978-0072465631, McGraw-Hill, 2002

 - Database System Concepts 6th edition, by Avi Silberschatz, Henry Korth and S. Sudarshan.
 ISBN: 978-0073523321, McGraw-Hill, 2010

 - Fundamentals of Database Systems 7th edition, by Ramez Elmasri, and Shamkant Navathe.
 ISBN: 978-0133970777, Pearson, 2016

 Students should come with good programming skills.
-COP3330: Object-oriented Programming and MAD2104: Discrete Mathematics or equivalents courses are required.
+The courses COP3330: Object-oriented Programming and MAD2104: Discrete Mathematics, or equivalents, are required.
 If you are not sure whether you have the right background, please contact the instructor.